life-itself/tao/onboarding/README.md

 #### Documents

 We use Google Drive for all internal documents.
-We also use HackMD to draft documents.

 ### Standups